xeophin/dotfiles/README.md

 # Dotfiles

+These dotfiles are a fork of the dotfiles by [Rosco Kalis](https://github.com/rkalis/dotfiles).

-For more information about dotfiles, I wrote these articles on my blog:
+For more information about dotfiles, he wrote the following blogposts on his blog:
 * [Dotfiles: automating macOS system configuration](https://kalis.me/dotfiles-automating-macos-system-configuration/)
 * [Increasing development productivity with repository management](https://kalis.me/increasing-development-productivity-repository-management/)
 * [Set up a Hyper Key with Hammerspoon on macOS](https://kalis.me/setup-hyper-key-hammerspoon-macos/)

+These files have been adapted to my use case.

 ## Usage
 1. Restore your safely backed up ssh keys to `~/.ssh/`